voxeet/comms-app-web-mixer-layout/README.md

 });
 ```

-And that's it, we have implemented all the features that we need for our custom mixer layout application.
+And that's it; we have implemented all the features that we need for our custom mixer layout application.

-> Download the [source code](4-connect-sdk/) for this fourth step.
+> Download the [source code](4-connect-sdk/) for this step.

 ## Layout type